vmware-archive/gfxd-demo/README.md

 The demo is built using Gradle which is bundled.

-You will need a release of GemFireXD - specifically the sqlfire.jar and sqlfireclient.jar files.
+You will need a release of GemFireXD - specifically the gemfirexd.jar and gemfirexd-client.jar files.

 Create or edit `gradle.properties` in the source root directory defining the GFXD_HOME property which should point to your GemFireXD product directory.
 For example

     # gradle.properties file
-    GFXD_HOME = /opt/gemfirexd-0.5-beta
+    GFXD_HOME = /opt/gemfirexd-1.0

 Then simply build with: